cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ### Using Tailwind with Fresh

 The [Tailwind](https://tailwindcss.com/) helper CSS class transformation is built into the Fresh framework.
 As such, it can be used in web components that run in a Fresh app.
-The `tailwind` support added in Fresh v1.6.0 replaces `twind`, a separate tailwind transformation that uses Tailwind helper classes, but runs behind Tailwind in Tailwind's helper class support.
+The `tailwind` support added in Fresh v1.6.0 replaces `twind`, a separate tailwind transformation that uses Tailwind helper selectors, but runs behind Tailwind in Tailwind's helper class support.

 To get native-Tailwind working with web components you need to add a line pointing to the web components in the `static` folder to `tailwind.config.ts`:
 ```ts